The dandy, from Van Dyck to Oscar Wilde

 led by Christophe Leribault, Director of the Petit Palais

-Mardi 13 septembre de 14h à 18h / Paris, Petit Palais, Auditorium
+Tuesday 13 september from 14h à 18h / Paris, Petit Palais, Auditorium

-Tying in with the Oscar Wilde exhibition taking place at the Petit Palais at the end of September, this symposium brings together leading experts in the history of painting who will trace the development of the figure of the dandy in male portraiture from the 17th to the late 19th centuries.
+Tying in with the Oscar Wilde exhibition that took place at the Petit Palais at the end of September 2016, this symposium brought together leading experts in the history of painting who traced the development of the figure of the dandy in male portraiture from the 17th to the late 19th centuries.

 Alexis Merle du Bourg

 Van Dyck, painter of dandies: similarities and dissimilarities

 Curator of paintings at the Musée du Louvre

 Great painters and “petimetres”.
 Dandyism in the Spanish portrait from Velázquez to Goya

 Senior Research Fellow, Paul Mellon Centre for Studies in British Art, Londres

 Without the least tincture of barbarism: adopting foreign manners in late eighteenth-century England.

 Curator, Professor of Art History at University of Lyon 2